 Our Cistus incanus is cut and prepared to ensure the highest quality and most available polyphenol content.
 Our Cistus tea offers access to more phytonutrients and potency than the less discriminating cuts many other suppliers sell.
 We pay a premium for our Cistus to secure a high-quality product and maintain our philosophy of a non-violent economy.

 Our processor is a third-generation family company.
 The owners know their plants well and appreciate the difference between wild-grown herbs and greenhouse-cultivated crops.
 We are confident in the quality of our product, and we back up our confidence with testing.

-If you want a healthy alternative to DEET, Cistus incanus tea may be the natural insect repellant you’re seeking.
+If you want a healthy alternative to DEET, Cistus incanus tea may be the natural insect repellent you’re seeking.
 Keep mosquitoes away, along with ticks and other pests.
 Order Cistus incanus from Linden Botanicals today!